 shortcut for the

 Once you have connected, AdminAPI can write to the local instance's option file.
-This is different to working with a production deployment, where you would need to connect to the remote instance and run the MySQL Shell application locally on the instance before AdminAPI can write to the instance's option file.
+This is different to working with a production deployment, where you would need to persist settings to the instance's option file.

 dba.createCluster() method to